 Foxtel Go is free, though you do need a Foxtel plan to access it.
 That includes Foxtel Now, though pricing for a broadcast connection starts at $26 a month.

 Presto was the first real subscription streaming service to launch in Australia.
 A joint venture between Foxtel and the 7 network, it offered users the option of subscribing to movies or TV shows for a flat $10 per month fee, or both for a reduced $15 per month fee.

 While Presto did eventually launch HD streams, it featured restrictions on the number of devices linked to an account and struggled to compete against the cheaper Netflix and Stan.
-It shut down on 31 January 2017, with current customers being migrated to Foxtel Play.
+It shut down on 31 January 2017, with current customers being migrated to Foxtel Now.

 Expand your entertainment with these great streaming devices